-Unrestricted Gifts from Community Impact Fund (Since 2016)
+Unrestricted Grants from Community Impact Fund (Since 2016)

 The Center for Women and Families is just one of the many organizations supported annually by CFSI’s Community Impact Fund